June Issue Cafes at Urban Abbey

 A few months a year, the Urban Abbey, a coffe shop/bookstore/Methodist Congregation partners with OTOC as community partners.
-As community partners in June, OTOC receives 10% of the coffee bar sales in the month (drink up in June!) as well as hosts learning opportunities at the Abbey.
-This June will be OTOC’s second Urban Abbey month of the year, and some OTOC action teams are hosting four great Issue Cafes to learn more about some issues they are working on.
-Please join us at any and all of these events, and learn about issues affecting Omaha families.
+As community partners in June, OTOC receives 10% of the coffee bar sales in the month as well as hosts learning opportunities at the Abbey.
+This June was OTOC’s second Urban Abbey month of the year, and OTOC action teams hosted four great Issue Cafes to learn more about some issues they are working on.

 How we can change the Narrative for Substandard Rental Housing on June 5